 In a course such as this, consistent class attendance and participation are critical to the learning process.
-As such, performance in the course will include an evaluation of attendance and participation (0 = no attendance; $\frac{1}{2}$ = attendance; 1 = attendance and participation).
+As such, performance in the course will include an evaluation of attendance and participation (0 = no attendance; 1 = attendance and participation).
 Students are expected to attend and participate in all classes to obtain maximal credit for attendance.

 The second component of the course will be an open book examination on the ethics of Clinical Psychology.
 This examination will consist of a series of ethical dilemmas, for which the student must identify ethical concerns (if any), and state a course of planned action.
-This examination will take place in class on February 27.
+This examination will take place in class on March 4, 2015.
 Computers may be brought to class for this examination.

 The third component of the course will consist of 2 reaction papers to the material being read.
 Each reaction paper must be submitted at the beginning of the class on which it is relevant, and should describe your reactions to, thoughts about, or appraisals of the ideas in one or more of the readings for that class.
 Each reaction paper must be no longer than 3 double-spaced (12 pitch font, 1" margins) pages, inclusive of everything (no title page; no references).
-Each paper will count 12.5% of your final grade.
-At least one paper must be submitted by the class on February 13, 2013, and both are required by April 10, 2013.
+Each paper will be count 12.5% of your final grade.
+At least one paper must be submitted by the class on February 25, 2015, and both are required by April 8, 2015.

 The balance of the course grade will be based upon a term paper of no more than 30 typewritten double-spaced pages (completed consistent with the APA Publication Manual).
-The topic of the term paper will address a topic from this course, agreed on between you and the instructor.
-The term paper is due on April 10, 2013.
-Late papers will be accepted, but a penalty of 5% per day will be deducted from the final grade assigned.
+The topic of the term paper will address a topic from this course, agreed to between you and the instructor.
+The term paper is due on April 10, 2015.
+Late papers will be accepted, but a penalty of 5% per day, including weekends, will be deducted from the final grade assigned.

-Summary of course evaluation procedures: Maximum score:
+Summary of co Maximum score : 10

-Class attendance and participation: 10

-Ethics Examination: 25
+Ethics Examina tion: 25 1

-Reaction papers: 25
+Reaction paper rs: 25 ,

 Term paper: 40

-TOTAL Possible Course Grade: 100
+TOTAL Possible 100 ı

-Grades will be assigned no more stringently than the following:

-96- 100 A+ 85-95 А 80- 84 A-
+96- 100 A+ 85- 95 Α 80- 84 A-

 75- 79 B+ 70- 74 В 50- 69 B-

 00- 49 F